 The Effective Static Contact Angle Calculation

-The effective static contact angle calculates the impact a bearing press-fit and thermal expansion will have on the bearing’s contact angle.
+The effective static contact angle calculates what impact the bearing press-fit and thermal expansion have on the bearing’s contact angle.

 - Thermal expansion: Thermal expansion: Moderate to large temperature differences between the shaft and housing can cause the inner ring of the bearing to expand and increase the pressure on the balls and raceway, which changes the contact angle.